-Machine learning is becoming an increasingly important artificial intelligence approach to building autonomous and robotic systems.
-One of the key challenges with machine learning is the need for many samples — the amount of data needed to learn useful behaviors is prohibitively high.
-In addition, the robotic system is often non-operational during the training phase.
-This requires debugging to occur in real-world experiments with an unpredictable robot.
+Machine learning has become an increasingly important artificial intelligence approach in building autonomous and robotic systems.
+One of the key challenges with machine learning is the need for massive data sets—and the amount of data needed to learn useful behaviors can be prohibitively high.
+Since a new robotic system is often non-operational during the training phase, the development and debugging phases with real-world experiments face an unpredictable robot.

-The Aerial Informatics and Robotics platform solves for these two problems: the large data needs for training, and the ability to debug in a simulator.
-It will provide realistic simulation tools for designers and developers to seamlessly generate the copious amounts of training data they need.
-In addition, the platform leverages recent advances in physics and perception computation to create accurate, real-world simulations.
-Together, this realism, based on efficiently generated ground truth data, enables the study and execution of complex missions that might be time-consuming and/or risky in the real-world.
-For example, collisions in a simulator cost virtually nothing, yet provide actionable information for improving the design.
+AirSim solves these two problems: the need for large data sets for training and the ability to debug in a simulator.
+It provides a realistic simulation tool for designers and developers for seamless generation of the amount of training data they require.
+In addition, AirSim leverages current game engine rendering, physics, and perception computation to create accurate, real-world simulations.
+Together, this realism, based on efficiently generated ground-truth data, enables the study and execution of complex missions that are time-consuming and/or risky in the real-world.
+For example, collisions in a simulator cost virtually nothing, yet provide actionable information for improving the design of the system.

 A toolbox for rapid prototyping, testing, and deployment

-Building a data-driven robotic system such as the Aerial Informatics and Robotics platform is full of challenges.
-First, it needs to support a wide variety of software and hardware.
-Second, given the break-neck speed of innovation in hardware, software, and algorithms, it must be flexible enough to be easily extended in multiple dimensions.
-The Aerial Informatics and Robotics framework follows a modular design to address these challenges.
+Building a data-driven robotic system such as the AirSim platform is not a trivial task.
+First, it must support a wide variety of software and hardware.
+Second, given the breakneck speed of innovation in hardware, software, and algorithms, it must be flexible enough to extend easily in multiple dimensions.
+The AirSim framework addresses these challenges by using a modular design.

-The platform enables easy interfaces to common robotic platforms such as a Robot Operating System (ROS) and comes pre-loaded with commonly used aerial robotic model, a generic sports utility vehicle for autonomous driving simulation, and several sensors.
-In addition, the platform enables high-frequency simulations with support for hardware-in-the-loop (HIL) as well as software-in-the-loop (SIL) simulations with widely supported protocols (e.g. MavLink).
-Its cross-platform (Linux and Windows), open-source architecture is easily extensible to accommodate diverse new types of autonomous vehicles, hardware platforms, and software protocols.
-All this machinery allows users to quickly add custom robot models and new sensors to the simulator.
+The platform interfaces with common robotic platforms, such as a Robot Operating System (ROS), and comes pre-loaded with a commonly used aerial robotic model, a generic sports utility vehicle for autonomous driving simulation, and several sensors.
+In addition, the platform enables high-frequency simulations supporting hardware and software-in-the-loop simulations with widely supported protocols such as MavLink.
+Its cross-platform (Linux and Windows) and open-source architecture is easily extensible to accommodate diverse new types of autonomous vehicles, hardware platforms, and software protocols.
+This architecture allows users to add custom autonomous system models and new sensors to the simulator quickly.

 The platform is also designed to integrate with existing machine learning frameworks, including Microsoft’s newly acquired Bonsai, to generate new algorithms for perception and control tasks.
 Methods such as reinforcement and imitation learning, learning-by-demonstration, and transfer learning can leverage simulations and synthetically generated experiences to build realistic models.

-The platform enables seamless training and testing of such perception systems as cameras via realistic renderings of the environment.
-These synthetically generated graphic images can generate orders of magnitude more perception and control data than is possible with real-world data alone.
+The platform enables seamless training and testing of cameras and other perception systems by using realistic renderings of the environment.
+These synthetically generated images can produce orders of magnitude more perception and control data than are possible with real-world data alone.
 If needed, custom sensors, such as infrared (IR), can be enabled.

-This open-source, high-fidelity physics and photo-realistic robot simulator can help verify control and perception software, and potentially provide certification compliance when those requirements arise.
-With common gaming skills matched with robotic system designers and developers can transfer their creations to the real world with the fewest possible changes.
+This open-source, high-fidelity physics, and photo-realistic robotic simulator can help verify control and perception software, and potentially provide certification compliance when those requirements arise.
+With common gaming skills matched with robotic system designers and developers, almost any creation and scenario can transfer from sim to real world with the fewest possible changes.